 3. Do I have to add all of the sugar?

-Yes.
+Yes, at least most of it.
 The standard Kombucha recipe is 1 cup of sugar per gallon.
 Too little and you are inhibiting the brew’s normal healthy development; no SCOBY, no acetic acid.
 Too much and the yeasts will either a) “flush” and overrun the bacteria, or b) fall completely asleep and do nothing.
+It may be possible to use as little as ¾ cup or as much as 1.5 cups per gallon and have successful brews.

 4. What type of sugar should I use to brew Kombucha?